About Us

 Joshua Falek

-Joshua "Josh" Falek is a PhD student at York University in Gender, Feminist and Women’s Studies.
-Their research explores the contingencies of the recent recognition of non-binary embodiment by the Canadian state.
-In particular, Joshua employs trans studies, Black studies, Indigenous Studies, affect studies, and critical psychology to theorize the relations between non-binary embodiment, state recognition, and anti-Black colonial and carceral affective infrastructures.
+Dr. Joshua Falek is a Post Doc at Duke University.
+They received their PhD in Gender, Feminist and Women’s Studies at York University in Toronto, Canada.
+Their research explores the relations and contingencies between non-binary embodiment, state recognition, and anti-Black colonial and carceral affective infrastructures through trans studies, Black studies, Indigenous Studies, affect theory, and critical psychology.
 They have two kittens named Joey and Charlie.
-Their work has been published in the Canadian Journal of Disability Studies and Cultural Studies.
+Their work has been published in the Canadian Journal of Disability Studies, Cultural Studies, and Rhizomes.
+For more information.